JuanPabloDiaz/wikipediaViewer/README.md

 ### Built With 🔑

-Welcome to [Wikipedia Viewer](https://wiki.jpdiaz.dev), a simple and intuitive pomodoro timer built with React.js, Vite.js, and Tailwind CSS.
+Welcome to [Wikipedia Viewer](https://wiki.jpdiaz.dev), an easy to use site that allow users to search for articles on Wikipedia.
+Users can also click a button to see a random Wikipedia entry.Built with React.js, Vite.js, and Tailwind CSS.

 ![React](https://img.shields.io/badge/React-61DAFB.svg?style=for-the-badge&logo=React&logoColor=black)
 ![Vite](https://img.shields.io/badge/Vite-646CFF.svg?style=for-the-badge&logo=Vite&logoColor=white)